-LFC Developments Ltd, whose principal place of business is at: The Wheel Specialist, Packwood Lane, Lapworth, B94 6AU.
+LFC Developments Ltd, whose principal place of business is at: The Wheel Specialist, The Cowshed, off Packwood Lane, Lapworth, B94 6AU.

 Your Privacy: Here at The Wheel Specialist we are fully committed to harbouring the trust and confidence of all visitors to our web site.
 It’s important to mention that The Wheel Specialist is not in the business of selling, renting or trading email lists with other companies and businesses for marketing purposes.
 We respect your rights.

 To give you every confidence in just how seriously we take privacy matters, we’ve provided here as much detail as possible on when and why we may collect your personal information, how we use it, the limited conditions under which we may disclose it to others and the measures we take to keep it secure.

 Types of data we collect:

 The Wheel Specialist and/or its advertising, software and systems partners may collect the following information about you: